shinypebbles/Shelly/README.md

 CREATE INDEX  "PLUGSTATUS_IND1" ON  "PLUGSTATUS" ("PLUGSEQ#") /

+CREATE TABLE  "CONNECTION"
+   (	"EAP_ID" NUMBER NOT NULL ENABLE,
+	"PLUGSEQ#" NUMBER NOT NULL ENABLE,
+	"STARTDATE" DATE NOT NULL ENABLE,
+	"ENDDATE" DATE,
+	 CONSTRAINT "CONNECTION_PK" PRIMARY KEY ("EAP_ID", "PLUGSEQ#", "STARTDATE") USING INDEX  ENABLE
+   )
+/
+ALTER TABLE  "CONNECTION" ADD CONSTRAINT "CONNECTION_FK1" FOREIGN KEY ("EAP_ID")
+	  REFERENCES  "ELECTRICAL_APPLIANCE" ("EAP_ID") ENABLE
+/
+ALTER TABLE  "CONNECTION" ADD CONSTRAINT "CONNECTION_FK2" FOREIGN KEY ("PLUGSEQ#")
+	  REFERENCES  "PLUG" ("SEQ#") ENABLE
+/
 ```

 The table "ELECTRICAL_APPLIANCE" contains an applicance id and the name of the appliance.
 The parent table "PLUG" contains an ID called seq#, the hostname of the Shelly plugs.
 The child table "PLUGSTATUS" contains a reference to the parent ID and the collected data in JSON-format.
+As a plug can be connected to various applicances over time there is a connection table that contains a reference to an applicance and a plug with a time period.

 The data is collected through a http REST API call.
 First we need to allow the table owner SHELLY http-access to hosts in the network.